 Since our client works ungodly hours in the city, we specifically selected remarkably low maintenance plants and materials to enable a roof garden scheme which is easily sustained all year round.
 Only 5 plant species were integrated, layered in well-defined scale, shapes and textures, and are entirely evergreen.
 The granite flooring is highly resilient, augmented by robust, powder-coated rooftop planters and automatic irrigation.
 The hardwood decking requires annual attention to revive its patina, creating a visual flow from indoors to outdoors.

 Having returned from a visit in the Far East before commencing the rooftop design project, our client brought back cratefuls of mementos, introducing tactile exoticism into an existing modern art collection.
 With an apartment bathed in natural light emanating gloriously from sizeable portholes, curved ceiling openings, glass floors and glazed elevations, the new art additions found their home in opulent niches, and while some were interspersed throughout the roof gardens, the bulkier wall pieces were mounted up by our team near the entrance.

 Designed and built with sheer minimalism, the penthouse contains a serene juxtaposition of linearity and curvature in forms and details, heightened by floating cavities, concealed LED lighting and precision engineering.
 This clear-cut architectural approach was maintained in the roof gardens, where existent outline elongation was refined with eye-level focal points in zoned outdoor hubs, narrated by meticulous detailing, and wrapped in effective yet compelling design simplicity.

 With a rich Walnut patina permeating the entire apartment alongside terracotta textures, augmented by pockets of red hues in fabrics and paintings while contrasted with turquoise and green glass expanses, we designed burgundy red low vases to complement the residence's quintessence.
-This colour palette is highlighted by a progression of muted hues in the planter tinting from a light taupe for the bamboo troughs to the deep slate-grey of supersized topiary planters – aptly underlining the contrastive merits of a decisively designer rooftop.
+This colour palette is highlighted by a progression of muted hues in the planter tinting from a light taupe for the bamboo troughs to the deep slate-grey of supersized topiary planters – aptly underlining the contrastive merits of an urban designer rooftop.